Karthik (singer): Early and personal life

-Karthikeyan hails from Tiruvarur district.
+Karthik was born on 7 November 1980 into a Tamil family and hails from Tiruvarur district.
 He is a trained Carnatic music vocalist.
 He was part of a college band and regularly participated in IIT Madras Fest Saarang.
 An ardent fan of A. R. Rahman, Karthik's dream was to meet Rahman and sing for him.
-Playback singer Srinivas, who collaborated often with Rahman was Karthik's close friend's cousin.
+Playback singer Srinivas, who often collaborated with Rahman, was Karthik's close friend's cousin.
 Srinivas encouraged Karthik to look at singing as a career, which prompted Karthik to resume his singing lessons.
 One year later, Srinivas recommended Karthik's name to Rahman, who needed fresh voices for backing vocalists for a song from Pukar.
 Karthik eventually got the opportunity and recorded for the song.
-Having spent over a year being a backing vocalist, Karthik got his break during the Rahman's scoring of One 2 Ka 4.
+Having spent over a year being a backing vocalist, Karthik got his break during Rahman's scoring of One 2 Ka 4.
 For the background score, A. R. Rahman wanted a high-pitched alap and he eventually chose Karthik to sing the alap.
 Soon after, Rahman asked him to sing the song "Nendhukittaen" from the film Star.

 Karthik was a CA aspirant before he became a professional singer.
 He is married to Ambika, they have a daughter and a son.